GearBrain

 As the name suggests, this app automatically detects when you are drifting off to sleep, then uses the Watch's accelerometer and heart rate monitor to log your activity through the night.
 You can then let the app automatically sense when you wake, or tell it with a tap of the Watch screen.
 Alternatively, there is a setting to end sleep tracking when you pick up your iPhone.

-The iPhone's version of the app presents a large amount of data each morning, with each cycle of the night's sleep clearly laid out around a 24-hour clock.
-The total time asleep is shown, then broken down into 'quality' and 'deep' sleep, plus any times you spent awake during the night, and your heart rate, which is taken roughly every 10 minutes.
+The iPhone's app version presents a large amount of data each morning, with each cycle of the night's sleep clearly laid out around a 24-hour clock.
+The total time asleep is shown, then broken down into 'quality' and 'deep' sleep, plus any time you spent awake during the night and your heart rate, which is taken roughly every 10 minutes.
 On the iPhone, to end sleep tracking, there is a setting to end sleep tracking when you pick up your iPhone.

 After a few days, the app begins to learn what your average sleep pattern looks like, then gives you a percentage each morning to indicate how much you 'recharged your batteries' the night before.
 The Watch app can be left to automatically recognize when you wake up, or alternatively there is a setting in the companion iOS app which, when enabled, ends sleep tracking the moment you pick up your iPhone.

-The only downside we found was if you stay still for a long period of time (hello, Netflix binge) the app may wrongly think you're asleep.
+The only downside we found was that if you stay still for a long period of time (hello, Netflix binge), the app may wrongly think you're asleep.

-Pillow works in a similar way to AutoSleep, with automatic or manual sleep tracking depending on what you prefer.
-The app identifies each stage of sleep (awake, REM, light sleep, deep sleep), and shows you each stage, and how long you were in it, during the night.
+Pillow works similarly to AutoSleep, with automatic or manual sleep tracking, depending on your preference.
+The app identifies each stage of sleep (awake, REM, light sleep, deep sleep) and shows you each stage and how long you were in it during the night.

-The app also tracks your heart rate, and records sounds (like snoring, or next door's dog barking again) onto the iPhone app, to help you understand why you had a disrupted night's sleep.
-The app analyzes sleep patterns over time and starts to suggest the right time to go to bed — although we wouldn't blame you if you chose to ignore that bit of advice.
+The app also tracks your heart rate and records sound (like snoring or the next-door's dog barking again) onto the iPhone app to help you understand why you had a disrupted night's sleep.
+The app analyzes sleep patterns over time and suggests the right time to go to bed — although we wouldn't blame you if you chose to ignore that bit of advice.

 To help wake you up, Pillow spots when you are in light sleep close to your alarm time, then wakes you up when you are least asleep.
 This form of dynamic alarm is supposed to help you feel more awake, as it doesn't drag you from deep slumber with the severity of a regular alarm clock.
 Pay the one-off $4.99 fee to unlock Pillow's premium features, and you can have the app play sounds and melodies designed to help you fall asleep.

-Finally, a nap mode lets you pick from 'power nap', 'recovery nap' and 'full cycle nap' for daytime sleeping.
+Finally, a nap mode lets you choose between 'power nap', 'recovery nap', and 'full cycle nap' for daytime sleeping.

-If you're looking for a simple automatic sleep tracker — which is also free with no extra costs — then Sleep++ is a good place to start.
+If you're looking for a simple automatic sleep tracker that is also free with no extra costs, Sleep++ is a good place to start.

 Beddit Sleep Monitor Free (requires $150 sleep monitor)

-As Apple acquired Beddit in 2017, this app could be our closest look yet at what the iPhone maker has planned for a sleep-tracking app of its own.
+As Apple acquired Beddit in 2017, this app could be our closest look yet at what the iPhone maker has planned for a sleep-tracking app.

-However, unlike the other apps mentioned in this article, Beddit for Apple Watch is actually designed for tracking naps — or daytime sleeping.
-That's because your nighttime sleeping is tracked by the $150 Beddit 3 sleep monitor, a separate device which sits under your mattress and sends data to your iPhone for analysis.
+However, unlike the other apps mentioned in this article, Beddit for Apple Watch is designed to track naps — or daytime sleeping.
+That's because your nighttime sleeping is tracked by the $150 Beddit 3 sleep monitor, a separate device that sits under your mattress and sends data to your iPhone for analysis.
 (GearBrain reviewed an earlier version of this device.)

-If you don't slept too well one night, then the Watch app will suggest a good time to take a quick 30-minute nap during the following day — after lunch, for example — to improve your sleep score.
-The app then wakes you up with a silent vibrating alarm, so you can get back to work.
+If you didn't sleep well one night, the Watch app will suggest a good time to take a quick 30-minute nap during the following day—after lunch, for example—to improve your sleep score.
+The app then wakes you up with a silent vibrating alarm so you can get back to work.

 GearBrain Compatibility Find Engine